vladdoster/hubspot_oauth2_with_flask/README.md

 You should see a (venv) infront of your current shell line to indicate it is active

+Now install the project requirements

-`pip3 install -r requirements.txt`
+`pip install -r requirements.txt`

 `export FLASK_APP=src/app.py`

 `flask run --cert cert.pem --key key.pem`

-Direct a browser towards `https://127.0.0.1:5000` and it should do the rest!
+Direct a browser towards `https://127.0.0.1:5000`!

+### Having issues?

+Please open an issue or contact me directly: `mvdoster@gmail.com`